SeongGino/RetroGame350-AppRepo/README.md

 ### Index:

-350teric (Pronounced "Esoteric"): Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc.
+350teric (Pronounced "Esoteric"): Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc. [Example repos](https://github.com/m1024x/retrogame-skin-pack) [that demonstrate](https://github.com/SeongGino/LegieUI-NX) [the added possibilities.](https://github.com/SeongGino/SymphieUI-NX)

 SimpleMenu: A new menu system with focus on usability and aesthetic/functional simplicity.